No. 16 Georgia women upset No. 2 Texas A&M at SEC Tourney

 “It doesn’t matter if you’re a 1 or a 2,” Texas A&M coach Gary Blair said.
 “As long as you’re playing in the state of Texas, that’s home to us.
 But we saw some mistakes today that we've got to clean up."

-Georgia, which beat No. 17 Kentucky in Friday's quarterfinals, will have to face another ranked opponent in Sunday's final in either No. 7 South Carolina or No. 14 Tennessee.
+Georgia, which beat No. 17 Kentucky in Friday's quarterfinals, will have to face another ranked opponent in Sunday's final in either No. 7 South Carolina.

 “We know we still have unfinished business,” Caldwell said.